MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/Check-if-you-are-using-excessive-Microsoft-Graph-API-permissions.md

 To check if your app is using more permissions than it needs:

+> [!NOTE]
-> ℹ️ By default the `MinimalPermissionsGuidancePlugin` is disabled.
+> By default the `MinimalPermissionsGuidancePlugin` is disabled.
 To enable the plugin, open the `devproxyrc.json` file, search for the plugin object and change the `enabled` property to `true`.
 The plugin will be enabled the next time you start proxy.

 1. [Start recording](./Record-and-export-proxy-activity.md).
 1. Use your app to issue requests as normal.